 Disadvantages of Complete Dentures

-- With time they may become ill-fitting due to your changing jawbone shape.
+- They may become ill-fitting due to a change in your jawbone shape.

 - You have to remove them to clean them and keep them out overnight to let your gums recover.